nickarino/utilities/StockTrading/stock_trading_notes.md

 - **High volume:** Often reflects increased buying or selling pressure, indicating potential momentum in the price movement.
 - **Low volume:** Can suggest a lack of conviction among investors, leading to potentially choppy or sideways price action.
 - **Spike in volume:** May accompany sudden news or events, signaling a possible trend change.

+**Liquidity:** Metrics used to assess stock liquidity on platforms :

+- **Volume**: Indicates the average number of shares traded daily.
+Higher volumes suggest more liquidity. - **> 1 million shares/day**
+- **Float**: The number of shares available for public trading.
+A larger float typically means more liquidity. **see Above (30-50%)**
+- **Bid-Ask Spread**: The difference between the highest price a buyer is willing to pay (bid) and the lowest price a seller is willing to accept (ask).
+A narrower spread signifies higher liquidity. **A few cents**

+These metrics help investors understand how easily they can buy or sell a stock without causing a significant price change.

 **News:**